-In 1996, Michelle was first elected to the Minnesota Senate in a special election by flipping a long-held Democrat seat, a position she held until 2018.
-In 2011, Michelle was the first woman in Minnesota history to serve as President of the Minnesota Senate.
-She also served as Chair of the Minnesota Senate Higher Education Committee, and most recently was the 49th Lieutenant Governor of Minnesota, ascending to that position following the resignation of her predecessor.
+In 1996, Michelle was elected to the Minnesota Senate in a special election, a position she held until 2018.
+In 2011, Michelle became the first woman in Minnesota history to serve as President of the Minnesota Senate.
+She also served as Chair of the Minnesota Senate Higher Education Committee and as the 49th Lieutenant Governor of Minnesota.

 A native Minnesotan, Michelle received a B.A. in Political Science from St. Cloud State University and a J.D. from William Mitchell College of Law.
-She and her husband, Scott, have two adult children and six grandchildren, and live in the Paynesville area.
+She and her husband, Scott, have two adult children and six grandchildren, and live on a hobby farm in the Paynesville area.